 Citation managers like Zotero, RefWorks, and Mendeley help automate the process by working with your web browser to grab the information about a source (author, title, publication, etc.) with the click of a button.
 They can even be integrated into word processing software to automatically generate properly formatted citations and bibliographies.

 Zotero is a research tool that was created for academics, by academics.
-It is a product of the Roy Rosenzweig Center for History and New Media at George Mason University.
+It was created by the Roy Rosenzweig Center for History and New Media at George Mason University, and is currently maintained by Digital Scholar, a non-profit organization that creates academic software.
 Zotero is best used in Chrome or Firefox.

 It has two pieces: